AdobeDocs/experience-manager-64.en/help/communities/using/dsrp-mysql.md

 ## Communities Connection {#communities-connection}

-When the MySQL Workbench is first launched, unless already in use for other purposes, it will not yet show any connections :
+When the MySQL Workbench is first launched, unless already in use for other purposes, it will not yet show any connections:

 ![](assets/chlimage_1-104.png)